wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-best-practices.rst

 1. Dedicate a laptop to be used solely as a driver station.
 Many teams do.
 A dedicated machine allows you manage the configuration for one goal – being ready to compete at the field.
 Dedicated means no other software except the FRC-provided Driver Station software and associated Dashboard installed or running.
 2. Use a business-class laptop for your driver station.
 Why?
 They're much more durable than the $300 Black Friday special at Best Buy.
 They'll survive being banged around at the competition.
 Business-class laptops have higher quality device drivers, and the drivers are maintained for a longer period than consumer laptops.
 This makes your investment last longer.
 Lenovo ThinkPad T series and Dell Latitude are two popular business-class brands you'll commonly see at competitions.
 There are thousands for sale every day on eBay.
 The laptop provided in recent rookie kits is a good entry level machine.
 Teams often graduate from it to bigger displays as they do more with vision and dashboards.
 3. Consider used laptops rather than new.
 The FRC\ |reg| Driver Station and dashboard software uses very few system resources, so you don't need to buy a new laptop -- instead, buy a cheap 4-5 year old used one.
 You might even get one donated by a used computer store in your area.

+.. note:: Before buying a used laptop ensure it is compatible with `Windows 11 <https://support.microsoft.com/en-us/windows/windows-11-system-requirements-86c11283-ea52-4782-9efd-7674389a7ba3>`__.
+For example, only Intel 8th generation core processors and later are compatible.

 4. Laptop recommended features

    a.
-RAM -- 4GB of RAM
+RAM -- 8GB of RAM or greater
    b.
 A display size of 13" or greater, with minimum resolution of 1440x1050.
    c.
 Ports